-MCR members have organized some excellent 12 Car Rallies over the past twenty years including the Northumberland Borders Rally, the Downs Rally and the Fosse Rally.
+MCR members have organized some excellent 12 Car Rallies over the past twenty years including the Northumberland Borders Rally (now a Clubman status navigational rally), the Downs Rally and the Fosse Rally.
 These events require some minor car preparation by competitors, special insurance cover and the issue of a permit to the organizing club.
-The Competition Secretary should be kept informed of any plans to organize such an event as he or she is the main point of contact with the MSA (Motor Sport Association) who have statutory control over most motorsport events run in the UK.
+The Competition Secretary should be kept informed of any plans to organize such an event as he or she is the main point of contact with the Motorsports UK who have statutory control over most motorsport events run in the UK.
 Competitors generally get an evening of competitive driving and navigating on public roads at a maximum average speed of 30mph.
 Twelve Car Rallies are excellent events on which the novice navigator or driver can gain experience.

 Almost since the inception of the register a Coopers at Combe day has been organized at Castle Combe racing circuit in conjunction with other motor clubs.
 Again requiring little car preparation, track days are a popular way of allowing MCR members to try out their road cars in a relatively safe environment free of public road speed limits and traffic density.
 As with all motorsport events an entry fee is required to cover administrative and other costs.
 In the past Curborough Sprint Circuit was also used for track day sessions and more events of this type may be organized in the future of there is demand.